 SELECT first_name, salary FROM employees WHERE salary > 55000;

-Get employees from the IT department and salary above 60,000:
+ANDGet employees from the IT department and salary above 60,000:

 SELECT * FROM employees WHERE department = 'IT' AND salary > 60000;

-Get employees from Sales
+ORGet employees from Sales or Marketing departments:

 SELECT * FROM employees WHERE department = 'Sales' OR department = 'Marketing';